L400-RTI/Training-material/modules/09 - Rules (Activator).md

 - Build responsive pipelines triggered by real-time events and patterns.

-- Implement best practices to avoid alert fatigue, manage state transitions, and orchestrate Activator with the wider Fabric RTI suite.
+- Implement best practices to avoid alert fatigue, manage state transitions, and orchestrate Activator with the wider Fabric Real-Time Intelligence suite.

 - Understand the pricing, monitoring, and schema evolution considerations essential for stable production use.